-8. TAXATION
+10. TAXATION

-The following summary is based on current UK law and HM Revenue & Customs practice which are subject to change.
-It should not be treated as legal or tax advice.
-It is intended to offer guidance to persons (other than dealers in securities) on the UK taxation of Investment Companies with Variable Capital ("ICVC").
+The following summary is based on current UK law and HM Revenue & Customs practice.
+It summarises the UK tax position of Investment Companies with Variable Capital ("ICVC") and Shareholders who are UK tax resident.
 However, it should not be regarded as definitive nor as removing the desirability of taking separate professional advice.
-If investors are in any doubt as to their taxation position, or if they may be subject to tax in a jurisdiction other than the UK, they should consult their independent professional adviser.
+Investors are advised to consult their professional tax adviser.
 Levels and bases of, and reliefs from, taxation are subject to change in the future.

-8.1 Taxation of the Company
+Taxation of the Company

 The Company is an ICVC and is treated as an Authorised Investment Fund for tax purposes.
 Income of the Company is deemed to be distributed for tax purposes, even when it is accumulated.
 References to distributions include deemed distributions of accumulated income.

-The Company will make dividend distributions except where over 60% of the Company's property has been invested at all times throughout the distribution period in interest paying and related investments, in which case it will make interest distributions.
-A fund that makes interest distributions is referred to as a "Bond Fund" and a fund that makes dividend distributions is referred to as an "Equity Fund" for UK tax purposes.
+The Company will make dividend distributions except where over 60% of the Company's property has been invested throughout the distribution period in interest paying and related investments, in which case it will make interest distributions.
+A fund that makes interest distributions is referred to as a "Bond Fund" and a fund that makes dividend distributions is referred to as an "Equity Fund".